 Why offer a VIP Experience?

 Offering a VIP experience can seem elitist, and your camp is all about being as fair as possible, right?
-Well, let me ask you, do you offer your older campers special privileges – like dining hall raids, field trips, different activities, overnight camp-outs?
+Well, let me ask you, do you offer your older campers special privileges – like field trips, different activities, overnight camp-outs?
 Do you offer cabin groups that have been exceptionally well-behaved any special privileges – like going into the dining hall first for meals?
 Then you’re already offering a VIP experience of sorts.
 You just aren’t labeling it.

 Here are some reasons why offering a VIP experience (and possibly charging a higher registration fee for it) may be a good idea for your camp…